jessvan/Morgen/md/HP-HowTo.md

 ### Example

-The workflow below is a compilation of efforts from the Hybrid Publishing Toolkit, Andre Castro, Michael Murtaugh and others from the
+The workflow is a compilation of efforts from the Hybrid Publishing Toolkit, Andre Castro, Michael Murtaugh and others from the
 DPT collective.

 example: <a